serokell/blog-posts/Alex and Happy Part 2/article.md

 The number between the parentheses indicates how many look-ahead tokens the parser can see.
 A parser with a look-ahead of `k` can make decisions by looking `k` tokens (or symbols) ahead.
-A look-ahead of `k=1` is often chosen for better performance, but popular parser combinatrs libraries offer an option to use an arbitrary `k` with the `lookAhead` function.
+A look-ahead of `k=1` is often chosen for better performance, but popular parser combinator libraries offer an option to use an arbitrary `k` with the `lookAhead` function.
 A LL(k) parser is often enough to parse most grammars in programming languages.

 On the other hand, Happy is an LALR(1) parser generator (bottom-up parser), where the R means **R**ightmost derivation in reverse.
 An LALR(1) (Look-Ahead LR) parser generator is a more performant albeit less powerful variant of an LR(1) parser; see <a href=https://monlih.github.io/happy-docs/#_sec_conflict_tips>section 8.4.1</a> of the Happy User Guide.
 Happy also supports GLR (Generalized LR) parsing, which this tutorial won't cover, but you can find more about it in the <a href=https://monlih.github.io/happy-docs/#_sec_glr)>section 3</a> of the Happy User Guide.